microsoft/go/eng/doc/fips/README.md

 env GOEXPERIMENT=systemcrypto
 ```

-> Prior to Go 1.21, `systemcrypto` doesn't exist and `opensslcrypto` or `cngcrypto` must be used.
+> Prior to Go 1.21, `systemcrypto` doesn't exist and `opensslcrypto` or `cngcrypto` must be used depending on the target platform.

 ### Modify the build command

 Another approach that generally works for any build system is to modify the build command or build script.
 This section lists some helpful snippets to select a backend.
-Click on a description to open the full example.

-> The examples use `systemcrypto`, available since Go 1.21.
-Prior to Go 1.21, `opensslcrypto` or `cngcrypto` must be used instead.
+> Prior to Go 1.21, `systemcrypto` doesn't exist and `opensslcrypto` or `cngcrypto` must be used depending on the target platform.

-<details><summary>Linux shell (bash) - Set GOEXPERIMENT environment variable</summary>
+#### Linux shell (bash) - Set `GOEXPERIMENT` environment variable

 - Set the environment variable for all future commands:
   ```sh